 3/ the teachers who are instructing Academics such as art history, humanities, literature, botany, or bird-watching

 To be able to work as self-enrichment teachers, interested individuals must demonstrate well-developed skills and expertise in those subjects they want to teach, and usually, some sort of formal and subject-related training is required, though there are situations in which experience will suffice.
 Self-enrichment teachers must have well-developed communication competencies and must have the skills to generate interest in their subject areas.

 Job outlook and pay

-in 2013, almost 15 percent of all self-enrichment teachers ran their own businesses and were self-employed.
-Other self-enrichment teachers were employed by private or public schools, religious organizations, civic or social groups.
+Almost 15 percent of all self-enrichment teachers run their own businesses and are self-employed.
+Other self-enrichment teachers are employed by private or public schools, religious organizations, civic or social groups.
 Frequently, these teachers instruct classes on a part-time basis, while having full-time positions in different occupations as well, and it is pretty common for these self-enrichment instructors to be working for multiple employers.

 Over the next decade, the job perspectives for self-enrichment teachers are excellent, and it is expected that this occupation will grow faster than the average for all professions.
-In 2014, the average income for these professionals was $39,440 though we can see huge differences depending on experience, education, specialization, and regional influences.
+The average income for these professionals is $39,440 though we can see huge differences depending on experience, education, specialization, and regional influences.